marbatlle/multiAffinity/1-Obtaining-DEGs-for-HB/README.md

 To obtain the DEGs, it's only needed to run:
 * Scripts_HB/DEGs-pipeline.sh*

+To better comprehend the workflow, take a look at *Find_DEGs_Flowchart.png*

 # The output

 Once the script is run, the following outputs will be obtained: